wainins/Online-Retail-Business-Intelligence/README.md

 ---

-# Data Cleaning
+## Data Cleaning

-The dataset was initially explored using Python before being converted from XLSX to TSV format to facilitate the data cleaning process in Apache Pig.
-Apache Pig was then used to clean and preprocess the data, as well as creating a new sales_amount variable.
+The dataset was initially explored using Python before being converted from XLSX to TSV format to facilitate data cleaning in Apache Pig.
+Apache Pig was then used to clean and preprocess the data, as well as create a new `sales_amount` variable.

 The cleaning process reduced the dataset from 1,067,371 records to 779,425 records for subsequent analysis in Apache Hive.

-### Cleaning Tasks
+### Cleaning Steps

 - Removed records with missing values
 - Removed duplicate records